ID-Patch: Robust ID Association for Group Photo Personalization: Introduction

 In response to these limitations, we propose a novel method named ID-Patch, designed for efficient and robust ID-position association in group photo generation.
-Our idea is to let the model learn to associate IDs with their spatially designated locations.
-Specifically, we project facial features onto a small RGB patch called ID patch and token embeddings called ID embeddings.
+Our idea is to let the model learn to associate input IDs with their spatially designated locations.
+Specifically, we project facial features onto a small RGB image patch called ID patch and token embeddings called ID embeddings.
 The ID patches are placed onto the conditioning image of a ControlNet~\cite{zhang2023adding} according to face locations to ensure precise position control of IDs within the generated images.
 ID embeddings are integrated with text embeddings to enhance facial details.
 Our ID-Patch method seamlessly integrates with various types of spatial conditions, such as poses, canny edges or depth map, enhancing the robustness and flexibility of our method.

-We summarize our key \textbf{contributions} as follows: \begin{itemize} \item Introduction of ID-Patch, an innovative method for multi-ID image generation that directly links face ID features with their corresponding locations using visual patches in conditioning images, ensuring better resemblance and accurate position control. \item Our proposed approach enhances the efficiency of multi-ID image generation, by merely adding ID patches to the ControlNet conditioning image and concatenating ID embeddings with text embeddings. \item Removal of the reliance on auxiliary segmentation models, requiring only a single point for ID position control, as opposed to segmented masks or head bounding boxes. \item Experimental results demonstrate the superiority of our proposed ID-Patch over baseline methods in achieving higher fidelity in ID resemblance and higher robustness in position control, particularly in complex images featuring multiple identities. \end{itemize}
+We summarize our key \textbf{contributions} as follows: \begin{itemize} \item ID-Patch Method: We introduce a novel approach for multi-ID image generation that directly links face ID features with their locations using visual patches, ensuring accurate resemblance and position control. \item Efficiency Improvement: Our method enhances the efficiency of multi-ID image generation by simplifying the process to adding ID patches and concatenating ID embeddings, reducing computational overhead. \item Simplified Control: We eliminate the need for auxiliary segmentation models, requiring only a single point for ID position control, thereby increasing robustness and reducing complexity. \item Superior Performance: Our approach achieves higher fidelity in ID resemblance and better position control, especially in complex images with multiple identities, as demonstrated by our experimental results. \end{itemize}